tier4/scenario_simulator_v2/docs/developer_guide/Longitudinal_control.md

 ### setAcceleration

-By using `API::setAcceleration`, you can set the acceleration of the entity.
+By using `API::setAcceleration`, you can set the acceleration of the entity immediately.
+It will ignore the physics of the entity and set the value directly.

 | Value        | Type                      | Description                 |
 | ------------ | ------------------------- | --------------------------- |